aristanetworks/avd/ansible_collections/arista/avd/docs/contribution/development.md

 ### Check 404 links

-To validate documentation, you should check for _not found_ links in your local version of the documentation.
+To validate documentation, you should check for *not found* links in your local version of the documentation.
 This test requires to run mkdocs container as explained in [installation documentation](./setup-environment.md).

 In a shell, run the following make command.
-It starts a container in AVD documentation network and leverage [`muffet`](https://github.com/raviqqe/muffet) tool to check 404 HTTP code:
+It starts a container in the AVD documentation network and leverages [`muffet`](https://github.com/raviqqe/muffet) tool to check for any 404 HTTP codes:

 ```shell
 $ check-avd-404